anvitasuresh/IDS706_week2_DataAnalysis/README.md

 - **pylint** – Additional static code analysis
 - **pytest-cov** – Coverage reporting

-### Running analysis
+### 3. Running analysis

 - **Clone the repository** `https://github.com/anvitasuresh/IDS706_week2_DataAnalysis.git`

 - **Run analysis**
 `make all` which runs the complete workflow.
 You can also run other make commands like make install to install and upgrade dependencies, make format to format code using black, make lint to lint code using flake8, make run to execute the analysis, and make clean to remove cache files.
+The makefile is used to automate the process of building, compiling, and managing software projects.

-### Key Findings
+## Key Findings

 The analysis shows several important factors that influence whether a student drops out, stays enrolled, or graduates:
 - Curricular Unit Performance: Students with higher first and second semester pass rates were far more likely to graduate.